This Anti-bullying at work course provides the knowledge staff need to recognise, prevent and appropriately respond to workplace bullying.

 WHAT TO DO ABOUT A BULLYING COMPLAINT

 So, if an employer receives a complaint from a staff member about a boss whose bullying them, the employer must take all ‘reasonably practicable’ steps if that staff member feels their health is at risk.
 If the incident is isolated and a low level risk a conversation between HR with the boss will often be sufficient.
 However, if a reported incidents are common or of a serious nature.
 E.g. physical, repetitive or a group against an individual.
-Then formal disciplinary action and company-wide training (such as this) would be a more reasonible response.
+Then formal disciplinary action and company-wide training is a more reasonable response.

 Unfortunately there are no absolute correct answers.
 Because the issues around bullying are subjective by their nature.
 The seriousness of bullying is not defined by the act but how it feels to the recipient.
 What to one person takes as a joke could to another person have a very serious impact on their mental health.